city

 Implied consent is an important concept in the context of DUI tests.
 In California, all drivers provide their “implied consent” to drug and alcohol tests as soon as they enter public roads.
 By obtaining a driver’s license, you also consent to these tests.
 Without implied consent laws, police officers would not have the authority to enhance your DUI penalties if you refuse a test.

+What Happens if You Refuse a Breathalyzer in California?
 Do I Have to Submit to a Field Breathalyzer Test if I’m Not Under Arrest?

 Note that implied consent only applies to those placed under arrest on suspicion of DUI offenses.
 If you are not under arrest, your Miranda Rights apply.
 Perhaps most importantly, your decision to remain silent cannot be used against you in court.
 If police request that you comply with a test prior to an arrest, you do not even need to verbally reply.
 You can simply state that you are exercising your right to remain silent.
 From that point onward, the officer faces serious consequences for placing you under arrest despite lack of probable cause.
-They are not allowed to continue asking questions after you “plead the fifth,” and you may be justified in contacting your DUI defense attorney in California for further guidance.
+They are not allowed to continue asking questions after you “plead the fifth,” and you may be justified in contacting your DUI test refusal defense attorney in California for further guidance.

 Defending Against Refusal Enhancements